Project Creation and Processing: A Project’s Lifecycle

 Project Completion

-Project tasks are completed individually; the completion of a project task does not affect the completion of the project to which the task belongs.
-Once the project is finished, the project accountant completes it by manually assigning it the Completed status, and analyzes the project profitability.
+Once the project is finished, the project accountant completes it by manually assigning it the Completed status, and then analyzes the project profitability.
 Project transactions can no longer be posted to a project with the Completed status.